Festivals-App/festivals-gateway/operation/DEPLOYMENT.md

 ## Prerequisites

-This guide assumes you have already created a Virtual Machine (VM) by following the [VM deployment guide](https://github.com/Festivals-App/festivals-documentation/tree/main/deployment/vm-deployment).
+This guide assumes you have already created a Virtual Machine (VM) following the [VM deployment guide](https://github.com/Festivals-App/festivals-documentation/tree/main/deployment/vm-deployment).

 Before starting the installation, ensure you have: